-Acetaminophen comes as a tablet, chewable tablet, capsule, liquid, drops, and granules (to be dissolved in water) to take by mouth.
+Acetaminophen comes as a tablet, chewable tablet, dissolving tablet, capsule, liquid, drops, and granules (to be dissolved in water) to take by mouth.
 It is also available as a rectal suppository.

-Acetaminophen is used to relieve mild to moderate pain and to reduce fever.
+Acetaminophen relieves mild to moderate pain and reduces fever.